newjersey/navigator.business.nj.gov/content/src/license-calendar-events/massage-therapy.md

 ---
+previewType: expiration
+licenseName: Massage and Bodywork Therapy-Massage and Bodywork Employer
 urlSlug: massage-therapy
+expirationEventDisplayName: Massage Therapy Business License Expiration
 renewalEventDisplayName: Massage Therapy Business License Renewal Deadline
-expirationEventDisplayName: Massage Therapy Business License Expiration
-licenseName: Massage and Bodywork Therapy-Massage and Bodywork Employer
-previewType: expiration
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
-summaryDescriptionMd: ""
+summaryDescriptionMd: |-

+  Your massage business license will expire every two years.
+issuingAgency: Division of Consumer Affairs
 callToActionLink: https://newjersey.mylicense.com/eGov/PersonSearchResults.aspx
 callToActionText: Renew My Massage Therapy License
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

-Your massage business license will expire every two years.

 :::infoAlert

 You will only see the option to renew online 60 days prior to your expiration date.